alanshlam/LLM/README.md

 VLLM has been run on multiple GPU nodes using the Ray service to support large-scale LLMs.

 ### Practical Applications
-These tools can process a vast array of local documents (including text and images) and provide precise answers to specific inquiries:
+These tools can process a vast array of local documents, including text and images, and provide precise answers to specific inquiries and data analysis.
+LLMs can also analyze, generate, or transform images.
+You can see demos of image generation with LLMs [here](gen_image)

 - **Extract Network Information from Network Diagram**: With the help of llama3.2-vision:90b LLM, we can extract networking information from network diagrams for further processing by AI tools.
 The program to extract network information from network diagrams is available for download [here](https://github.com/alanshlam/LLM/blob/main/code/extract_network_info.py).